UCF/wp-image-sources/CONTRIBUTING.md

 Whenever you post to the ucf-wp Slack, including your **job title**, information about the **college or department** you work for, as well as the **site(s) you need help with** will help us help you more effectively.

 ### General questions
-If you have a general question about the plugin, design decisions, or any other question that isn't a help request, please post it in the [#prj-{{My-Project}} Slack channel](https://ucf-wp.slack.com/messages/prj-{{My-Project}}/). {{Edit this copy as needed!}}
+If you have a general question about the plugin, design decisions, or any other question that isn't a help request, please post it in the [#prj-wp-image-sources Slack channel](https://ucf-wp.slack.com/messages/prj-wp-image-sources/).

 ### Help
-If you need help with using this plugin on your site, check out our [project documentation](https://github.com/UCF/{{My-Project}}/wiki).
+If you need help with using this plugin on your site, check out our [project documentation](https://github.com/UCF/wp-image-sources/wiki).
 If you can't find the answer to your question there, please drop us a line in the [#help-plugins Slack channel](https://ucf-wp.slack.com/messages/help-plugins/).
-You don't need to @mention anyone specific, but **please note that you're using the {{My Project}} when posting your question** and include a link to your site if it's relevant to your question.
+You don't need to @mention anyone specific, but **please note that you're using the WP Image Sources when posting your question** and include a link to your site if it's relevant to your question.

 -----